How to Ace your ESL Teacher Job Interview

 You might answer:

 "Keeping students actively engaged is crucial in online teaching.
 I had a student once who seemed disinterested from the get-go.
 To combat this, I decided to kick off my classes with a game, giving her something to look forward to.
-This strategy grabbed her attention and set a lively tone for the rest of the classes."
+This strategy grabbed her attention and set a positive tone for the rest of the classes."

 Q6: How do you motivate students in the virtual classroom?